camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/dual-region.md

 import CoreDNSKubeDNS from "./assets/core-dns-kube-dns.svg"

 :::warning
-Review our [dual-region concept documentation](#) <!-- TOOD: link reference --> before continuing to understand the current limitations and restrictions of this setup, as well as the disclaimer concerning support from Camunda.
+Review our [dual-region concept documentation](./../../../../concepts/multi-region/dual-region.md) before continuing to understand the current limitations and restrictions of this setup, as well as the disclaimer concerning support from Camunda.
 :::

 This guide offers a detailed tutorial for deploying two Amazon Web Services (AWS) Elastic Kubernetes Service (EKS) clusters, tailored explicitly for deploying Camunda 8 and using Terraform, a popular Infrastructure as Code (IaC) tool.